• Skip to primary navigation

 AFFORDABLE CHILD CARE FAMILY FEES are now the law in California

-What did the Affordable Child Care Family Fees Act (AB 92 2023 Gomez Reyes) do?
+What did the Affordable Child Care Family Fees Act (Gomez Reyes) do?

-Child care should be a civil right, not a privilege dictated by social injustices and limitations.
-The Affordable Child Care Family Fees Act brings us a step closer to this goal.
-This bill financially liberates families with low incomes.
-It implemented an equitable family fee schedule effective January 1, 2024.
+The Affordable Child Care Family Fees Act financially liberates families with low incomes.
+It implemented an equitable family fee schedule starting January 1, 2024.
 It immediately put money back into the pockets of families and child care providers.
 What is the law about fees now?

 • Families earning below 75% of the state median income (SMI) do not pay family fees.

-• Family fees do not exceed one percent of a family’s monthly income.
+• Family fees do not exceed 1% of a family’s monthly income.

 • The state pays child care providers the total subsidy amount and does not reduce the number of child care spaces due to the reduction of collected family fees.